 The dog will not decide when to cross the road and cannot read traffic lights.
 Usually the vision impaired person will use their hearing to evaluate traffic.
 If the handler gives the dog a ‘forward’ command, the dog will only proceed if it is safe.
 In this way, the guide dog and his owner become a partnership, with the owner giving commands and the dog ensuring that it is safe to proceed.

 During training you will learn how to feed and take care of your dog.
 You will need to take your dog to the vet for regular check ups.

 When will I get my dog?

-To find out more information about applying for a Guide Dog, please go to the Member sites section of this website and follow the link to a Guide Dog organisation that services your area.
-Contact that organistation and they will be able to help you.
+To find out more information about applying for a guide dog, please go to the Find a Provider section of this website to find your closest guide dog organisation.
+Contact that organisation and they will be able to help you.